A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Introduction

-\newnew{In Section \ref{sec:examples} we study concrete examples of nonholonomic systems with linear constraints.
-These include the unicycle (Example \ref{ex:unicycle}), the two-wheeled carriage (Example \ref{ex:2wheels}) and the Heisenberg system (Example \ref{ex:heis} and its generalization in Example \ref{ex:gen_heis}).
-All these situations position themselves in the common setting of Sections \ref{sec:chaplygin} and \ref{sec:lie_groups} described in Remarks \ref{rem:Chapl_as_Lie} and \ref{rem:Chapl_as_lie_1}.
-Therefore we use them to illustrate the results from both Section \ref{sec:chaplygin} and \ref{sec:lie_groups}.
-For all the considered situations, which were widely studied (for instance in \cite{Bloch_Crouch_1993,Cardin_Favretti_1996,Cortes_Leon_Inn_2003,Crampin_Mestdag_2010,Favretti_1998,Fernandez_Bloch_2008,Guo_Liu_Inn_2007}), our methods provide an elegant answer to question \eqref{main_question} (in most cases already known in the literature).
-Of particular interest is Example \ref{ex:2wheels} where, from purely geometric (Lie algebraic) and relatively simple consideration, we were able to re-obtain an interesting result form \cite{Crampin_Mestdag_2010}: the two-wheeled carriage with a shifted center of mass answers positively \eqref{main_question} if and only if the parameters of the system satisfy a certain algebraic condition.
+In Section~\ref{sec:examples}, we study concrete examples of nonholonomic systems with linear constraints.
+These include the unicycle (Example~\ref{ex:unicycle}), the two-wheeled carriage (Example~\ref{ex:2wheels}), and the Heisenberg system (Example~\ref{ex:heis}, and its generalization in Example~\ref{ex:gen_heis}).
+All these situations position themselves in the common setting of Sections~\ref{sec:chaplygin} and \ref{sec:lie_groups} described in Remarks~\ref{rem:Chapl_as_Lie} and \ref{rem:Chapl_as_lie_1}.
+Therefore we use them to illustrate the results from both Section~\ref{sec:chaplygin} and \ref{sec:lie_groups}.
+For all the considered situations, which have been widely studied (for instance in \cite{Bloch_Crouch_1993,Cardin_Favretti_1996,Cortes_Leon_Inn_2003,Crampin_Mestdag_2010,Favretti_1998,Fernandez_Bloch_2008,Guo_Liu_Inn_2007}), our methods provide an elegant answer to question \eqref{main_question} (in most cases already known in the literature).
+Let us note that our Examples~\ref{ex:heis} and \ref{ex:gen_heis} contradict Proposition 3(5) in \cite{Fernandez_Bloch_2008}, which state that a system on a 3-dimensional manifold with a 2-dimensional non-integrable constraints distribution cannot answer question \eqref{main_question} positively.
+We explain that incorrect statement in Remark~\ref{rem:Bloch_Fernandez}.
+Of particular interest is Example~\ref{ex:2wheels} where, from purely geometric (Lie algebraic) and relatively simple consideration, we were able to re-obtain an interesting result from \cite{Crampin_Mestdag_2010}: the two-wheeled carriage with a shifted center of mass answers positively \eqref{main_question} if and only if the parameters of the system satisfy a certain algebraic condition.
 In \cite{Crampin_Mestdag_2010} this case is described by a vakonomic multiplier equal to the momentum shifted by a constant of motion.

-In addition to our main question \eqref{main_question} in all the considered examples we were also able to determine these nonholonomic trajectories which are simultaneously extremals of the unconstrained dynamics.
+In addition to our main question \eqref{main_question}, in all considered examples we were also able to determine these nonholonomic trajectories which are simultaneously extremals of the unconstrained dynamics.
 We also derived the general form of the vakonomic multiplier.

-Finally let us note that our Examples \ref{ex:heis} and \ref{ex:gen_heis} contradict Proposition 3(5) in \cite{Fernandez_Bloch_2008}, which state that a system on a 3-dimensional manifold with a 2-dimensional non-integrable constraints distribution cannot answer question \eqref{main_question} positively.
-We explain this mistake of Fernandez and Bloch in Remark \ref{rem:Bloch_Fernandez}. }